 Except for the amount due to shareholder and the personal and corporate guarantees disclosed in the section headed "Financial Information - Indebtedness", there were no significant related party transactions during the Track Record Period.
 Our Directors have confirmed that these transactions were conducted in accordance with terms as agreed between us and the respective related parties, on normal commercial terms that are reasonable and in the interest of our Group as a whole.
-Our Directors have further confirmed that these related party transactions for the Track Record Period or make our historical results not reflective of our future performance.
+Our Directors have further confirmed that these related party transactions would not distort our results of operations for the Track Record Period or make our historical results not reflective of our future performance.